 Remarkable for Ontario, a Sooty Tern travelled well north of its usual range, appearing briefly at Hamilton, Hamilton 8 Sep (Rob Dobos).
 An Arctic Tern was reported 24 Sep at Lake Dore, Renfrew (Jon Ruddy), and another two were at Long Point, Norfolk 8 Nov (Stuart Mackenzie).
 At least two Pacific Loons were a fixture at Barrie, Simcoe 17 Sep–30 Nov (Dave Szmyr), and others were seen across the province at Birch Point, Manitoulin 14 Oct (Jarmo Jalava); Howe Island, Frontenac 29–30 Oct (Gerard Philips, Stew Hamill); Toronto, Toronto 30 Oct (Andrew Keaveney); Dashwood, Huron 31 Oct (Brandon Holden, Kenneth Burrell, Elaine Gosnell, Ethan Gosnell); Point Pelee National Park, Essex 7 Nov (Jeremy Hatt); far north at Algonquin Provincial Park, Nipissing 14 Nov (Jeff Skevington); and at Hamilton, Hamilton 27 Nov+ (Rob Dobos).
 Two storm-petrels, unidentified to species, were briefly spotted, one at Wahnekewaning Beach, Simcoe 4 Sep (Adam Capparelli), and another at Hamilton, Hamilton 12 Oct (Hugh Currie).
 Reports of Magnificent Frigatebirds came from Whitby, Durham 1 Sep (Glenn Coady); Sauble Beach, Bruce 2 Sep (fide Kiah Jasper); Port Credit, Peel 10 Sep (fide David Pryor); and Fowlers Corners, Peterborough 13 Sep (Matt Garvin).
-Another was late on 4 Nov at Erieau, Chatham-Kent (James Burk), and likely the same bird turned up the following day at Leamington, Essex (Jeremy Bensette).
+Another was late on 4 Nov at Erieau, Chatham-Kent (John McGuigan), and likely the same bird turned up the following day at Leamington, Essex (Jeremy Bensette).
 A frigatebird sp. was seen 25 Aug at Port Stanley, Elgin (fide Stuart Mackenzie).

 Brown Booby is excellent for Ontario, and reports of the species came from Port Darlington, Durham 24 Aug (Brendan Boyd); Toronto, Toronto 26 Aug (Meaghan Tearle); and Hamilton, Hamilton, where one lingered 8 Sep–28 Oct (Nathan Hood, m. obs).
 An Anhinga was briefly spotted soaring over Halton Hills, Halton 14 Sep (Nathan Miller).
 Neotropic Cormorants were seen Hamilton, Hamilton 26 Aug (Chris Escott); Wheatley, Chatham-Kent 5 Sep (Brandon Holden); Leamington, Essex 10 Sep (Dean Ware); and Hamilton, Hamilton 14–19 Sep (Alvan Buckley).
 American White Pelicans continue to be regular in the lower Great Lakes, and the species was seen 9 Aug–6 Sep at Point Pelee National Park, Essex (m. obs); 2–3 Sep at Jordan, Niagara (fide Marcie Jacklin); 3–10 Sep at Hamilton, Hamilton (m. obs); 9 Sep–13 Oct at Pelee Island, Essex (David Britton); 23 Sep at Schomberg, York (Leslie Mondolo); 16 Oct at Holiday Beach, Essex (Maryse Gagne); 3 Nov at Point Pelee National Park, Essex (Michael McAllister); 8 Nov at Turkey Point, Norfolk (Markus Legzdins); and 11 Nov at Holiday Beach, Essex (Maryse Gagne).
 A Brown Pelican was seen well north of its usual range 18–20 Aug at Algonquin Provincial Park, Nipissing (fide Rick Stronks), and likely the same bird was present 31 Aug–5 Sep at Mallorytown, Leeds and Grenville (Glenn Seeholzer).